last-ent/last-ent.github.io/posts/startup-that-broke-me.md

 I pushed for Git as our Source Control tool of choice.

-I get called into management office one day and I was asked to justify carelessness.
+I get called into management office one day and I was asked to justify my carelessness.

 > Why did I create so many branches?
 Was I not aware that I was wasting company's money?

 I was confused and explained to them that branches in Git are free.
 Now they were confused and they went on to explain to me that in Microsoft's version control system, you had a fixed number of available branches and you had to pay for extra ones.

-I do not know, _nor do I care_ to check if what they were saying is true.
+I do not know, _nor do I care_ to check if what they were saying was true.

 What I did come to know later was that they were planning to create a fuss out of this to "put me in my place".

 Office politics I tell ya :)

 ### Get out while you can